singh-mansi/singh-mansi/README.md

 # 💫 About Me:
 Experienced Software Engineer with a demonstrated history of working in the information technology and services industry.
-Skilled in Front-end Development (HTML, CSS, Javascript, Angular), Object-Oriented Programming (OOP), Java, Python, Golang.<br><br>Strong engineering professional with a Bachelor of Engineering - BE focused in Information Technology from S.B.
-Jain Institute of Technology, Management & Research, Nagpur.
-Currently pursuing Master's in Computer Science from the University of Florida.
-During Summer'22, I got an opportunity to work with the FDH Infrastructure Services as a Software Developer Intern.
+Skilled in Front-end Development (HTML, CSS, Javascript, Angular), Object-Oriented Programming (OOP), Java, Python, Golang.<br><br>.

 ## 🌐 Socials: